perfsonar/psconfig-web/README.md

 wget https://github.com/perfsonar/psconfig-web/raw/master/deploy/docker/pwa.sample.tar.gz
 tar -xzf pwa.sample.tar.gz -C /etc
 ```
-1. For PWA
+1. To configure PWA:

+    * Edit the main config file:
     `/etc/pwa/index.js`

-    * Edit defaults `testspecs` if necessary (`meshconfig.defaults.testspecs`)
-    * Update pub.url with the hostname that your PWA instance will be exposed as.
-The easiest way to do this is to replace <pwa_hostname> with the FQDN of your Docker host (removing the brackets).
+    * Update publisher URL with the hostname of your PWA instance.
+Most likely, this will be the full hostname of your Docker host
-    * Edit datasource section which determines which host you'd like to load from sLS to construct your host config, if applicable (if you are not running a private LS, this most likely does not apply to you)
+    * Edit the datasource section - configure which LS(s) you want to search for hosts to test against.
+You can leave the default, which is just to use the Global LS, and/or you can tag hosts based on Global LS communities and other properties
+    * If you run a private LS (most don't), configure your private Lookup Service, following the example in the default config file
+    * Edit defaults `testspecs` if you want to change default parameters for testspecs you create.
+Most people don't need to change this.

-2. For Authentication Service
+2. To configure the Authentication Service:

+    * Edit the auth config file:
     `/etc/pwa/auth/index.js`

     Update the hostname in the config by performing a search and replace in this file.
-Replace <pwa_hostname> with the hostname (FQDN) of the host that holds your docker containers (remove the brackets).
+Replace <pwa_hostname> with the hostname (FQDN) of your Docker host (remove the brackets).

     Update `from` address to administrator's email address used to send email to confirmation new user accounts.
 You can do this by doing a search and replace in the file, replacing <email_address> with the full e-mail address you want to use (remove the brackets).